SoheilSalmani/royale-stats/README.md

 # Royale Stats

-A website that displays statistical data from Clash Royale.
+A website to visualize statistical data from Clash Royale.
 The website uses RoyaleAPI.

 **Note:** The endpoint `/popular/decks` has been removed in RoyaleAPI v3.
 As a result, the Top Decks section no longer displays anything.
 In addition, we have limited the statistics on US players since the API no longer retrieves global data.